NASA-Openscapes/2021-Cloud-Hackathon/README.md

 **If interested in participating in this event, please submit an [Application](https://forms.gle/JJNKZ6pGKxWVFzLr6).**

-_&lt;Website footer>_

 Cloud Hackathon: Transitioning Earthdata Workflows to the Cloud is co-hosted by PO.DAAC (logo), NSIDC/DAAC (logo), LP.DAAC (logo), with support from ASDC DAAC (logo), GES DISC (logo) and NASA Openscapes (logo), and cloud computing infrastructure by 2i2c (logo)?

-_*** Stop here with website content populating for the first initial release.
-Will add the following content below at a later date. ***_

----

-### Pre-requisites

-Participants should have the following set up ahead of the event:

-* An Earthdata Login account
-* A slack account
-* A github account (for access to 2i2c AWS JupyterHub)
-* Reviewed [Intro to JupyterHub](https://snowex-hackweek.github.io/website/preliminary/jupyterhub.html) if not familiar
-* Optional: python setup